-MLAir models the ML workflow as a sequence of self-contained stages called run modules that handle distinct tasks whose calculations or results are usually required for all subsequent stages.
-At run time, all run modules can interchange information through a temporary data store.
-All run modules are executed sequentially upon successful termination of the precursor.
-Advanced work flow concepts such as conditional execution of run modules, are not implemented in this version of MLAir.
-Also, run modules cannot be run in parallel, although a single run module can very well execute parallel code.
+MLAir models the ML workflow as a sequence of self-contained stages called Run Modules that handle distinct tasks whose calculations or results are usually required for all subsequent stages.
+At run time, all Run Modules can interchange information through a temporary data store.
+All Run Modules are executed sequentially upon successful termination of the precursor.
+Advanced work flow concepts such as conditional execution of Run Modules, are not implemented in this version of MLAir.
+Also, Run Modules cannot be run in parallel, although a single Run Module can very well execute parallel code.
 In the default setup (c.f.
-Fig. 1), the MLAir workflow constitutes on the following run modules:
+Fig. 1), the MLAir workflow constitutes on the following Run Modules:

-- Run Environment: The run module RunEnvironment is the base class for all other run modules.
-By wrapping the RunEnvironment class around all run modules, parameters are tracked, the workflow logging is centralized, and the temporary data store is initialized.
-After each run module and at the end of the experiment, RunEnvironment guarantees a smooth (experiment) closure by providing supplementary information on stage execution and parameter access from the data store. - Experiment Setup: The initial stage of MLAir to set up the experiment workflow is called ExperimentSetup.
+- Run Environment: This Run Module is the base class for all other Run Modules.
+By wrapping the Run Environment around all Run Modules, parameters are tracked, the workflow logging is centralized, and the temporary data store is initialized.
+After each Run Module and at the end of the experiment, Run Environment guarantees a smooth (experiment) closure by providing supplementary information on stage execution and parameter access from the data store. - Experiment Setup: Initial stage of MLAir to set up the experiment workflow.
 Parameters which are not customized are filled with default settings and stored for the experiment workflow.
-Furthermore, all local paths for the experiment itself but also for data are created during experiment setup. - Preprocessing: During the run module PreProcessing, MLAir loads all required data and carries out typical ML preparation steps to have the data ready-to use for training.
-If the DefaultDataHandler is used, this step includes downloading or loading of (locally stored) data, data transformation and interpolation.
-Finally, data are split into the subsets for training, validation, and testing.
+Furthermore, all local paths for the experiment itself but also for data are created during experiment setup. - Preprocessing: During preprocessing, the MLAir loads all required data and carries out typical ML preparation steps to have the data ready-to use for training.
+If the Default Data Handler is used, this step includes downloading or loading of (locally stored) data, data transformation and interpolation.
+Finally, data are split into the subsets train, val, and test. - Model Setup: The model setup Run Module builds the raw ML model implemented as Model Class (see section 3.3), sets Keras and TensorFlow callbacks and checkpoints for the training, and finally compiles the model.
+Additionally if using a pre-trained model, the weights of this model are loaded during this stage.

-- Model Setup: The ModelSetup run module builds the raw ML model implemented as a model class (see section 2.4), sets Keras and TensorFlow callbacks and checkpoints for the training, and finally compiles the model.
-Additionally, if using a pre-trained model, the weights of this model are loaded during this stage. - Training: During the course of the Training run module, training and validation data are distributed according to the parameter batch_size to properly feed the ML model.
-According to the batch size, training and validation data are distributed to properly feed the ML model.
+- Training: According to the batch size, training and validation data are distributed to properly feed the ML model.
 Right after, the actual training starts.
 After each epoch of training, the model performance is evaluated on validation data.
-If performance improved compared to previous cycles, the model is stored as best_model.
-In this way, the final model is the best training model according to validation performance. - Postprocessing: In the final stage, PostProcessing, the trained model is statistically evaluated on the test data set.
+If performance improved compared to previous cycles, the model is stored as best model.
+In this way, the final model is the best training model according to validation performance. - Postprocessing: In the final stage, the trained model is statistically evaluated on the test data set.
 For comparison, MLAir provides two additional forecasts, first an ordinary multi-linear least squared fit trained on the same data like the ML model and second a persistence forecast, where observations of the past represent the forecast for the next steps within the prediction horizon.
-For daily data, the persistence forecast refers to the last observation of each sample to hold for all forecast steps.
+For daily data, the persistence forecasts refers to the last observation of each sample to hold for all forecast steps.
 Skill scores based on the model training and evaluation metric are calculated for all forecasts and compared with climatological statistics.
 The evaluation results are saved as publication-ready graphics.
 Furthermore, a bootstrapping technique is used to evaluate the importance of each input feature.
-More details on the statistical analysis that is carried out can be found in section 3.3.
+More details on the statistical analysis that is carried out can be found in section 2.4.
 Finally, an unpretentious geographical overview map containing all stations is created for convenience.